Winston D. Munnings

 View my portfolio

 My professional background is in Diplomacy.
-I spent almost twenty years in the Diplomatic Service of the Commonwealth of The Bahamas, briefly serving as an Alternate Bahamas Representative to the Organization of American States (OAS)in Washington, D.C. from 1984-1986.
+I spent almost twenty years in the Diplomatic Service of the Commonwealth of The Bahamas, briefly serving as an Alternate Bahamas Representative to the Organization of American States (OAS) in Washington, D.C. from 1984-1986.

 After a four-year break, starting in 1980, from the Diplomatic Service to work in the private sector in The Bahamas, I returned to the Washington, DC Embassy from 1984 to 1986 as Second Secretary & Consul.

-Thereafter, I held other diplomatic positions at the Bahamas' Consulate-General in Miami, Florida, first as Consul from 1986 to 1988 and as Consul General (Head of Mission) from 1988 until I was recalled after the Free National Movement (FNM) convincingly defeated the then-governing Progressive Liberal Party (PLP) during that (now) historic 1992 General Election.
+Thereafter, I held other diplomatic positions at the Bahamas' Consulate-General in Miami, Florida, first as Consul from 1986 to 1988 and as Consul General (Head of Mission) from 1988 until I was recalled after the Free National Movement (FNM) convincingly thrashed the then-governing Progressive Liberal Party (PLP) during that historic 1992 General Election.

-The newly formed Free National MovementAdministration appeared entirely uncertain about where to position me within its ‘Restructured’ diplomatic framework.
-This lack of clarity regarding my role, coupled with the dynamic nature of the toxic anti-PLP sentiments at the time, ultimately influenced my decision to step away and seek NEW opportunities that aligned more closely with my NEW professional aspirations and goals.
+The new Free National Movement Government appeared entirely uncertain about how and where to position me within its ‘Restructured’ diplomatic framework.
+This lack of clarity regarding my role and future as one of the pioneering Diplomats since Independence, coupled with the toxic anti-PLP sentiments following the 1992 elections, ultimately influenced my decision to step away and seek new opportunities that aligned more closely with my new professional aspirations and goals.

-This passion led me to pursue formal education, earning a Diploma in Professional Photography from the prestigious New York Institute of Photography.
-Additionally, I obtained a Diploma in Applied Photography from the Art Institute of Fort Lauderdale(A School of Professional Studies), a renowned institution known for its rigorous training and emphasis on practical applications in the field.
+This passion led me to pursue a formal education in photography, earning a Diploma in Professional Photography from the prestigious New York Institute of Photography.
+Additionally, I obtained a Diploma in Applied Photography from the Art Institute of Fort Lauderdale (A School of Professional Studies), a renowned institution known for its rigorous training and emphasis on practical applications in the field.

 |||||||||||||